osbox68/Repo/04-Front-End/08-Product-Design-Sprint/03-User-Flow/README.md

 The User Flow should give you important indications about the interface you want to build.
 Basically, it should give you:

-- all the screens you will need to schematize and what will be displayed on them
+- all the screens you will need to sketch and what will be displayed on them
 - each link between those screens with the user action (it will help you have the right wording for your product call to action)

 Here is an example of Deliveroo's User Flow to order a meal: